-- The Forward, Together Forward Scholarship was created to honor the students we lost on February 14, 2008: students of great character.
+- The Forward, Together Forward Scholarship was created to honor the students we lost on February 14, 2008: Each student demonstrated great character.
 How do you define character?
 Please include an example of a time when your actions or choices showed your true character.

 - Each student lost on February 14, 2008 had dreams of contributing back to their community in meaningful ways.
 What dreams and aspirations are you pursuing?
-As you are pursuing your dreams, how will your experience at NIU help you to positively impact your community or contribute to the common good?
+How will your experience at NIU help you to positively impact your community?

 Students who are selected for an interview will be notified in early November.